Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 Well, you know, nail art is huge.

-They're using it to express their creativity.
+You're using it to express your creativity.

-It is visually arresting.
+It's visually arresting.

 It's kind of terrifying.

-But I want to call around.
+I wanted to call around.

-So we asked a dermatologist, and she said that acrylics are not going to hurt you.
+So we asked a dermatologist and she said that acrylics are not going to hurt you.

 That's good news.